 - 1. Continue to manage walleye on Lake James under the current statewide creel limit. - 2.
-Collect walleye data again in fall 2002 to further assess the appropriateness of the current 381-mm size limit. - 3.
-Incorporate walleye collections into an ongoing evaluation of the fingerling walleye stocking program (Besler 2001b).
+Discontinue the fingerling walleye stocking program in Lake James based on the evaluation by Besler (2001b). - 3.
+Collect walleye data again in fall 2004 to further assess the appropriateness of the current 381-mm size limit and to establish an additional data set prior to discontinuing the stocking program.